emt2dev/AuthReadyAPI/ReadMe.md

   - interface
   - repository
   - controller
- 2. Added CategoryClass
+ 2. Added new DTOs and Classes
- 3. Added StyleClass
- 4. Added StyleDTO
- 3. Added newStyleDTO